amiaopensource/av-python-carpentry/setup.md

 ### Chocolatey (Windows)

 1. Open a Powershell Administrator session by typing `powershell` into Start Menu, right-clicking on the icon, and choosing Administrator.
-2. Check that you have the necessary security permissions to install chocolatery
+2. Check that you have the necessary security permissions to install chocolatery.
   ```
   Get-ExecutionPolicy
   ```
   * If it returns Restricted, then run `Set-ExecutionPolicy Bypass -Scope Process`.
-4. Copy the following from the [Chocolatey instructions](https://chocolatey.org/install)
+4. Copy the following from the [Chocolatey instructions](https://chocolatey.org/install).
   ```
   Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
   ```
 5. Paste that into the Powershell window and hit Return when prompted.
-6. Check your installation
+6. Check your installation.
   ```
   choco --version
   ```